stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 bit of backwoods was then, as now, a seat of the most uncomfortable superstitions.
 As lately as 1892 an Exeter community exhumed a dead body and ceremoniously burnt its heart in order to prevent certain alleged visitations injurious to the public health and peace, and one may imagine the point of view of the same section in 1768.
-Ann&rsquo;s tongue was perniciously active, and within a few months Mercy discharged her, filling her place with a faithful and amiable Amazon from Newport, Maria Robbins.
+Ann's tongue was perniciously active, and within a few months Mercy discharged her, filling her place with a faithful and amiable Amazon from Newport, Maria Robbins.

   Meanwhile poor Rhoby Harris, in her madness, gave voice to dreams and imaginings of the most hideous sort.
-At times her screams became insupportable, and for long periods she would utter shrieking horrors which necessitated her son&rsquo;s temporary residence with his cousin, Peleg Harris, in Presbyterian-Lane near the new college building.
+At times her screams became insupportable, and for long periods she would utter shrieking horrors which necessitated her son's temporary residence with his cousin, Peleg Harris, in Presbyterian-Lane near the new college building.
 The boy would seem to improve after these visits, and had Mercy been as wise as she was well-meaning, she would have let him live permanently with Peleg.
 Just what Mrs. Harris cried out in her fits of violence,